coldbox-modules/cbi18n/readme.md

 		// The value to show when a translation is not found unknownTranslation = "**NOT FOUND**",
 		logUnknownTranslation = true | false,
-		// resourceType can be java or json. json can also be nested keys resourceType = "java",
 		// Extra resource bundles to load, specify path up to but not including _lang_COUNTRY.properties here resourceBundles = {
 			alias = "path"